StanfordVL/OmniGibson/docs/environments.md

 ### Examples

 #### Static Environments
-In this example, we show how to instantiate `iGibsonEnv` and how to step through the environment.
+In this example, we show how to instantiate `OmniGibsonEnv` and how to step through the environment.
 At the beginning of each episode, we need to call `env.reset()`.
 Then we need to call `env.step(action)` to step through the environment and retrieve `(state, reward, done, info)`.
 - `state`: a python dictionary of observations, e.g. `state['rgb']` will be a H x W x 3 numpy array that represents the current image
 - `reward`: a scalar that represents the current reward
 - `done`: a boolean that indicates whether the episode should terminate
-- `info`: a python dictionary for bookkeeping purpose The code can be found here: [igibson/examples/environments/env_nonint_example.py](https://github.com/StanfordVL/iGibson/blob/master/igibson/examples/environments/env_nonint_example.py).
+- `info`: a python dictionary for bookkeeping purpose The code can be found here: [omnigibson/examples/environments/env_nonint_example.py](https://github.com/StanfordVL/OmniGibson/blob/master/omnigibson/examples/environments/env_nonint_example.py).

-If the execution fails with segfault 11, you may need to reduce texture scaling in the config file (igibson/configs/turtlebot_static_nav.yaml) to avoid out-of-memory error.
+If the execution fails with segfault 11, you may need to reduce texture scaling in the config file (omnigibson/configs/turtlebot_static_nav.yaml) to avoid out-of-memory error.

 ```python
 import logging